mitchjr9/Project-3/PROPOSAL.md

 # Team Members

-Alex Mowlem, Abib Ajibola, Mitch Rose
+Abib Ajibola, Alex Mowlem, Mitch Rose

-# Project Description / Outline
+# Project Description

 Create a smart contract auction and an NFT of Abib's movie poster to auction off in example transaction